-The beliefs that you have in place are ingrained from past experiences and negative interactions with others, which caused you to be more self-conscious of yourself.
+The beliefs that you have in place are ingrained from past experiences and negative interactions with others, which cause you to be more self-conscious.

 For example: “When I keep my heart closed, my heart will be protected from pain and loss”.

-The first step is to identify why you are feeling blocked and what your beliefs may be that create the block.
+The first step is to identify why you feel blocked and your beliefs that create the block.

 Work out your underlying beliefs because it is important to be aware of the beliefs that are affecting you.

-It is inevitable that sooner or later you will realise your beliefs are lying to you and does not support what you think is true.
+It is inevitable that sooner or later, you will realise your beliefs are lying to you and do not support what you think is true.
 As heartache can strike at any time, it is best if we are prepared when it inevitably happens.

-We all experience loss and pain but what matters is how we rise up after these experiences.
+We all experience loss and pain, but how we rise up after these experiences matters.